hray001/DataStructures/README.md

 }
 ```

-That's a pretty boring idea as there is nothing actually DONE with the information, but it at least shows the basic implementation.
+That's a pretty boring idea as there is nothing actually DONE with the information, but it at least shows assignment and access of data.

 Now maps, by default, are ordered.
 There also exists the unordered version which has a faster access time if the key is known.
 Unordered maps are implemented through the use of hash tables to allow said fast access time.
 Creating your own `hash<Key>` function is also allowed if you so desire.
 The interesting part of unordered maps is that they implement the bucket style hash table where each hashed value is allowed to contain more than one piece of data.